raytopianprojects/panda3d-docs/distribution/building-for-the-web.rst

 wget https://rdb.name/webgl-editor-and-dependencies.zip
 unzip webgl-editor-and-dependencies.zip

 I am assuming you have set up and configured the Emscripten SDK at this point.
-Now you can go ahead and compile Panda3D, which you must do using Python 3.8:
+Now you can go ahead and compile Panda3D:

 source /home/rdb/local/src/emsdk/emsdk_env.sh
 python3.8 makepanda/makepanda.py --nothing --use-python --use-vorbis --use-bullet --use-zlib --use-freetype --use-harfbuzz --use-openal --no-png --use-direct --use-gles2 --optimize 4 --static --target emscripten --threads 4

-You will need a copy of interrogate present on the host for this process.
-Having Panda3D installed on the host satisfies this need.
-You could alternatively choose to create an interrogate.js as part of the build and run it using Node.js, but let's not make things difficult.

 Before you move on, please check the output to make sure that the build ended successfully.
-If you run into errors, feel free to ask on the forums or ping me on the Panda3D Discord server.
+If you run into errors, feel free to ask on the forums or on the Panda3D Discord server.

 Compiling the demos

 The zip file also contains two examples, the editor application and Roaming Ralph.
 Both include a freezify.py script that does the actual compilation for the web.
 Please study this file and modify it to correct the paths for your configuration.